apache/arrow/docs/source/format/Flight.rst

    An endpoint contains a list of locations (server addresses) where this data can be retrieved from, and a ``Ticket``, an opaque binary token that the server will use to identify the data being requested.

-If ``FlightInfo.ordered`` is set, returned endpoints are in the same order as the data.
-Otherwise, there is no ordering defined on endpoints or the data within.
-The client can read ordered data by reading data from returned endpoints in order from front to back.
-Note that a client may ignore ``FlightInfo.ordered``.
-If an ordering is important and the client may ignore ``FlightInfo.ordered``, applications should return data in a single endpoint.
+   If ``FlightInfo.ordered`` is true, this signals there is some order between data from different endpoints.
+   Clients should produce the same results as if the data returned from each of the endpoints was concatenated, in order, from front to back.
+   If ``FlightInfo.ordered`` is not set, the client may return data from any of the endpoints in arbitrary order.
+Data from any specific endpoint must be returned in order, but the data from different endpoints may be interleaved to allow parallel fetches.
+   Note that since some clients may ignore ``FlightInfo.ordered``, if ordering is important and client support can not be ensured, servers should return a single endpoint.

    The response also contains other metadata, like the schema, and optionally an estimate of the dataset size.